Effective Strategies for Asynchronous Software Engineering Agents: Main Results

-PaperBench \cite{starace2025paperbench} evaluates an agent's ability to reproduce the main contributions of a published conference paper, typically involving multi-step implementation, experimental setup, and result verification.
+\paragraph{PaperBench} \citep{starace2025paperbench} evaluates an agent's ability to reproduce the main contributions of a published conference paper, typically involving multi-step implementation, experimental setup, and result verification.
 The benchmark emphasizes long-horizon reasoning and structured execution over complex codebases.
 Due to computational cost constraints, we adopt the \texttt{Code-Dev} evaluation protocol instead of running the full evaluation pipeline.
 Following the benchmark’s evaluation paradigm, we use \texttt{gpt-5-mini} \citep{openai2025gpt5mini} as the judge model to assess functional correctness and completion quality.
 As an open-ended task, explicit test-to-file mappings are not always available.
-The manager reads the paper by considering the main contribution described in the paper as the central implementation objective and infers the required implementation order from it.
-We provide the prompt in Appendix \ref{app:paperbench-prompt}.
+The manager reads the paper, considers the main contribution as the central implementation objective, and infers the required implementation order from it.
+We provide the prompt in Appendix~\ref{app:paperbench-prompt}.